venconi91/github-app/README.md

 # github-app
-simple app that uses knex and react
+simple app that uses mobx and react

 ## Install